Email best practices for condo board members

 While it may take some time to gather the information to respond to an email request appropriately, it's important to send an initial response acknowledging you have received the email and are working on getting everything required for a full reply.
 Depending on the situation, you can also provide the recipient with an estimated time that they will hear back from you.
 This will help keep the recipient from sending constant follow-up emails and keep your board email inbox less cluttered.

-If you will be unable to check your board email inbox for an extended period of time, set an out-of-office automatic reply and provide the email address of a fellow board member who will be able to assist in your absence.
+If you will be unable to check your board email inbox for an extended period, set an out-of-office automatic reply and provide the email address of a fellow board member who will be able to assist in your absence.

-It's no secret that email correspondence is a large part of any job, including being a member of your HOA board.
-Wading through a full inbox can be a daunting task, and email best practices can be forgotten as we try to respond quickly to as many emails as possible.
-Slowing the process down slightly to ensure you are following HOA board email best practices will guarantee your success in board communication through email.
-Something that board members and residents benefit from.
+It's no secret that email correspondence is a large part of any job, including being a member of your condo board.
+Wading through a full inbox can be a challenge, and email best practices can be forgotten as we try to respond quickly to as many emails as possible.
+Slowing the process down slightly to ensure you are following condo board email best practices will guarantee your success in board communication through email.